National Fraud Intelligence Bureau: Action Fraud

 About 90 investigators, who are not police officers, work at the NFIB in the City of London.

-Action Fraud is the UK's national reporting service for fraud and financially motivated cyber crime.
+Action Fraud, sometimes stylised ActionFraud, is the UK's national reporting service for fraud and financially motivated cyber crime.
 It was transferred to the City of London Police after the National Fraud Authority was closed in March 2014.
 Action Fraud has a website and call centre which provide information about different types of fraud and offer prevention advice.
 Individuals and businesses can report fraud (such as forwarding scam emails for inspection) to Action Fraud on their website or by telephone.
-When a fraud is reported to Action Fraud, victims are given a crime reference number and their case is passed on to the National Fraud Intelligence Bureau.
+When a fraud is reported, victims are given a crime reference number, and according to Action Fraud "Reports taken are passed to the National Fraud Intelligence Bureau.
+Action Fraud does not investigate the cases and cannot advise you on the progress of a case."

 There were about 85 call-handling staff working on the Action Fraud helpline in November 2014 which fell to 70 by December 2015.
 Action Fraud staff are employed by contractor Concentrix.
 Numbers increased to about 80 staff in 2018.

+A review in July 2021 led to an announcement in July 2023 that the service would be replaced by one to be provided by Capita and PwC.
+The changeover was meant to complete by 2024 but as of February 2025 had not yet happened.

 Effectiveness

+Of Action Fraud

 Despite its title, Action Fraud does not take action to resolve cases of fraud: it is a reporting and analysis centre only.
 An investigation by Which?, the Consumers Association, published in September 2018, found that only a quarter of cases reported to Action Fraud were passed on to local police forces for action, and that fewer than 4% of cases handled by Action Fraud resulted in anyone being charged or otherwise dealt with by the justice system (this compares, for example, with 80% of cases involving drug abuse).
 A BBC Radio 4 'File on 4 programme' on 17 November 2019 was devoted to disappointing experiences by people who had been advised to report their fraud problems to Action Fraud and received no redress, despite often being passed round a long list of agencies including Action Fraud, the City of London Police and a series of local police forces.
-It was suggested that, at a time of severe cuts in police funding, fraud cases, which are typically complex and costly to resolve, were from resource motives being declined by police forces and passed on to Action Fraud, even though the agency has no enforcement powers.
+A 2021 academic study found that fraud cases were being declined by police forces due to resource constraints and passed on to Action Fraud, even though the agency has no enforcement or investigation powers, and argued it had "become a useful veil from which the police to hide their inadequate response".
+This lack of effectiveness has led to the agency being referred to as "Inaction Fraud".